John Howard: Early life and education

-Howard is the fourth son of Mona (née Kell) and Lyall Howard, who married in 1925.
-Howard was also known as "Jack" in his youth.
-His older brothers were Walter (1926–2019), Stanley (1930–2014) and Robert (b.
+John Winston Howard is the fourth son of Mona (1899–1983) and Lyall Howard (1896–1955), an engineer, proprietor, and World War I veteran.
+His older brothers were Walter (1926–2019), Stanley (1930–2014) and Bob (b.
 1936).
-Lyall Howard was an admirer of Winston Churchill.
+Howard's middle name "Winston" was given by his parents in honor of Prime Minister Winston Churchill.
 Howard's ancestors were English, Scottish, and Irish.
 He is descended from convict William Tooley, who was transported to New South Wales in 1816 for stealing a watch.

-Howard was born and raised in the Sydney suburb of Earlwood, in a Methodist family.
+Howard was born and raised in the Sydney suburb of Earlwood, in a Methodist family, and was also known as "Jack" in his youth.
 His mother had been an office worker until her marriage, while his father and his paternal grandfather, Walter Howard, were both veterans of the First Australian Imperial Force in the First World War.
 They also ran two Dulwich Hill petrol stations where Howard worked as a boy.
-In 1955, when Howard was aged 16, his father died, leaving his mother to take care of him.
+In 1955, when he 16 years old, his father died, leaving his mother to take care of him.

 Howard suffered a hearing impairment in his youth, leaving him with a slight speech impediment, and he continues to wear a hearing aid.
 It also influenced him in subtle ways, limiting his early academic performance; encouraging a reliance on an excellent memory; and in his mind ruling out becoming a barrister as a likely career.

 Howard attended Earlwood Primary School and Canterbury Boys' High School.
 He won a citizenship prize in his final year at Earlwood (presented by local politician Eric Willis), and subsequently represented his secondary school at debating as well as cricket and rugby union.
 Cricket remained a lifelong hobby.
 In his final year at school he took part in a radio show hosted by Jack Davey, Give It a Go, broadcast on the commercial radio station, 2GB.
 After gaining his Leaving Certificate, he studied law at the University of Sydney, graduating with a Bachelor of Laws degree in 1962.
-Howard began working for the firm of Stephen Jaques and Stephen as a junior solicitor.
+Howard began working for the firm of Stephen Jaques and Stephen (now Mallesons) as a junior solicitor.
 In 1964, he took a trip around the world, visiting Britain, Europe, Israel, India, and Singapore.
 After returning to Sydney in 1965, he began working for Clayton Utz, but He subsequently moved to a smaller firm, which became Truman, Nelson and Howard after he was made a partner.